Confirm

 Since your will aims to control to whom your estate is gifted, you should consider to whom your beneficiaries might pass on your estate.
 A gift to the person you ultimately want to benefit may be preferable to a gift to his or her parents or guardians, especially if the parents or guardians have families from more than one relationship.

-You may like to read our article on Keeping an inheritance in the family.
+You may like to read our article about keeping an inheritance in the family.

 Depending on who your beneficiaries are, and what you leave, you might need to set up a trust.
-To find out how trusts work, read our articles on Will trusts.
+To find out how trusts work, read our article on will trusts.

 List 4: Possible problems